-This rulemaking is required to implement House Bill (HB) 692, 88th Regular Legislative Session, which added §361.1215 to Chapter 361, Subchapter C of the Texas Health and Safety Code (THSC) and §26.0481 to Chapter 26, Subchapter B of the Texas Water Code (TWC).
+This rulemaking implements House Bill (HB) 692, 88th Regular Legislative Session, which added §361.1215 to Chapter 361, Subchapter C of the Texas Health and Safety Code (THSC) and §26.0481 to Chapter 26, Subchapter B of the Texas Water Code (TWC).

-Through additions to THSC and TWC, HB 692 grants Texas Commission on Environmental Quality (TCEQ) rulemaking authority to: 1) issue an authorization by rule for land application of dairy waste and to adopt rules governing that land application; 2) to adopt rules allowing the disposal of dairy waste from dairy operations, as defined in the proposed rules to include permitted concentrated animal feeding operations (CAFOs) and unpermitted animal feeding operations (AFOs), into a control or retention facility, including a lagoon or playa; and 3) authorize land application by irrigation associated with that disposal.
+Through additions to THSC and TWC, HB 692 grants Texas Commission on Environmental Quality (TCEQ) rulemaking authority to: 1) issue an authorization by rule for land application of dairy waste and to adopt rules governing that land application; 2) adopt rules allowing the disposal of dairy waste from dairy operations, as defined in the rules to include permitted concentrated animal feeding operations (CAFOs) and unpermitted animal feeding operations (AFOs), into a control or retention facility, including a lagoon or playa; and, 3) authorize land application by irrigation associated with that disposal.

-The proposed rule additions would provide other avenues to dairy operators and less costly means of disposing of dairy waste within existing dairy operations during emergency conditions, as defined in Texas Government Code §551.045(b)(2).
+The rule additions provide other avenues to dairy operators and less costly means of disposing of dairy waste within existing dairy operations during emergency conditions, as defined in the rule in similar manner to Texas Government Code 551.045(b)(2).

-Scope of the proposed rule:
+Scope of the rulemaking: